Adenomatoid tumor

 Adenomatoid tumors are rare and benign mesothelial tumors, which arise from the lining of organs.
 It mainly presents in the genital tract, in regions such as the testis and epididymis.
 Because of this, researchers had a difficult time concluding that type of tumor has a mesothelial origin.
-Immunohistochemisty staining of tumor samples show that it is indeed positive for mesothelial-markers (calretinin, WT1, and CK6).
+Immunohistochemistry staining of tumor samples show that it is indeed positive for mesothelial-markers (calretinin, WT1, and CK6).
 It is the most common extratesticular neoplasm after lipoma, and accounts for 30% of these masses.
 On the other hand, adenomatoid tumors are the most common tumors of testicular adnexa.
 Although they are more common to be found in the paratesticular region they are sometimes found in the intratesticular region.
 It also has been found in other organs such as the pancreas, liver, mesocolon, and adrenal glands.
 In the female, it has been found in the body of the uterus and the fallopian tube.
 Most adenomatoid tumors do not cause much pain and can go unnoticed for a long time.
 Of course, there are a few exceptions to this absence of pain.
 An example of this is when adenomatoid tumors grow too close to testicular adnexal structures.
 Tumors of this kind are usually found to be asymptomatic and easily treatable.

 Pathology

 While adenomatoid tumors are present in both the various body areas of males and females, one study discovered that these tumors were more likely to occur in Caucasian males.
 Adenomatoid tumors can be found in a widespread age of people ranging from 18 to 79 years old.
 Most of these tumors are not spotted until about the 30s.
-This asymptomatic nature is due to the fact that a majority of adenomatoid tumors grow silently and are sometimes dormant without causing any pain.
+This asymptomatic nature is because a majority of adenomatoid tumors grow silently and are sometimes dormant without causing any pain.
 This is what contributes to the difficulty of catching adenomatoid tumors.

 These benign tumors can grow up to 5.0 centimeters (most of them range around to 2.0 cm).
 Although adenomatoid tumors are not known to infiltrate surrounding tissues, it is possible that there are multiple adenomatoid tumors in the same area.